 In lossless compression, data is encoded to be lighter weight without compromising the original resolution.
 Although full quality is maintained, the reduction in file size is marginal compared with that provided through lossy compression.

 A common compression and decompression file format, gzip reduces file size and, ultimately, minimizes bandwidth expenses.
 The process is completed behind the scenes, leaving the end user unaware that data compression has taken place.

 51. Last mile

 The last mile is the path data must travel to get from the edge of the internet to the user’s device.
-This could be an internet service provider’s broadband connection to a home or business, or a celullar network’s wireless transmission from a tower to a smartphone.
-Latency in the last mile poses a distinct challenge, since it is a variable that a business has no control over, unlike the “middle mile” or the datacenter.
+This could be an internet service provider’s broadband connection to a home or business, or a cellular network’s wireless transmission from a tower to a smartphone.
+Latency in the last mile poses a distinct challenge since it is a variable that a business has no control over, unlike the “middle mile” or the data center.

 52. Middle mile

 The middle mile is the path data travels from a business’s server to the edge of the internet, where it meets an internet service provider.
 It consists of a number of “hops” between the servers that make up the backbone of the internet, as well as CDN nodes.
 Routes within the middle mile can be optimized to reduce latency.